 - Our Law School is ranked 5th in the UK for Overall Student Satisfaction (National Student Survey 2022).

 - There are over 40 nationalities within the School of Law postgraduate community, so you will benefit from the experiences of international students from all over the world.

-Students choose to study Law at Aberdeen because of our reputation for academic excellence and unrivalled student experience.
+Students choose to study International Law and International Relations at Aberdeen because of our reputation for academic excellence and unrivalled student experience.
 At Aberdeen, you will:

 - Develop key critical thinking and analysis skills that will help you gain a deeper understanding of contemporary legal and political issues.

-- Benefit from the twin strengths of our School of Law and School of Social Sciences, which will help you to quickly develop your knowledge and understanding of global issues.
+- Benefit from the twin strengths of our School of Law and School of Social Science, which will help you to quickly develop your knowledge and understanding of global issues.

 - Have the opportunity to attend the research seminars organised by the Law School and the School of Social Science.

-- Be able to attend events organised by the Centre for Sustainable International Development and the Centre for Global Security and Governance, which will provide you with valuable insights into both subjects.
+- Be able to participate in events organised by Lawyers without Border and the Model United Nations Society, which will provide you with valuable insights into both subjects.

 - Study in a unique environment that encourages you to challenge thinking in order to gain and retain greater knowledge.

 - Be part of a wide community of international staff and students, located in a cosmopolitan and friendly Scottish city.